 Civic groups, volunteer organizations, churches, and scout troops, as well as residents and businesses, are encouraged to participate.
 Mini-grants are made available to the groups and organizations that help to clean up our streets and public properties.

-Scheduled on a Saturday, the day typically begins at 8:30 a.m. with bagels, juice, and coffee at the municipal building on Millbrook Avenue.
+Scheduled on a Saturday, the day typically begins at 8:30 am.
 Assignments are given according to age and safety.
 Bags and gloves are provided.
-All recyclables and litter is returned and weighed.
+All recyclables and litter are returned and weighed.
 Free t-shirts are given to all who participate.
-All residents, businesses and civic groups are invited to help.
+All residents, businesses, and civic groups are invited to help.

-Details about the next “Clean Communities Day” will be posted on the website’s home page as the date approaches.
-For additional information, contact Randolph’s Clean Communities Coordinator at 973.989.7050.
-Find out more about New Jersey’s Clean Communities program by visiting their website.
+Details about the next "Clean Communities Day" will be posted on the website's home page as the date approaches.
+For additional information, contact Randolph's Clean Communities Coordinator at 973-989-7050.
+Learn more about New Jersey's Clean Communities program.